oxguy3/coebot-www/README.md

 define(DB_HIGHLIGHTS_PASS, "<mysql password>");
 define(DB_HIGHLIGHTS_DATA, "<mysql database name>");

-$TEMP_AUTH_KEY = "<a very confidential string of characters>";

 ?>
 ```

 The site is in pretty rapid development right now and this version of the file is going to become outdated (in fact, it already is); please contact me if you need help with this.

 ## Private API
-This site uses a private API to communicate with Coebot.
+This site uses a private API to communicate with CoeBot.
 This API is still in planning and is rapidly evolving (do not assume currently existing endpoints will exist indefinitely), but the specification so far is available [here](https://docs.google.com/document/d/1tQNETtRvTuSdGKEep57yuO_8J_YfjS5J3--Q6vH0Rcc/edit?usp=sharing).
+The source code of api.php is considered more canonical than this document for the time being however.

 ## License
 CoeBot.tv: A website for CoeBot, the Twitch chat moderation bot